bbrodt/uberfire-docs/docs/tutorial/ufTasks.md

     }
 ```

+The **@Observes** annotation tells the framework to notify this bean, by way of this method, whenever a ProjectSelectedEvent is fired from anywhere.

-##Time to see it work!
+###Time to see it work!

 Refresh the browser, create two projects and click on one of them.

 ![project selected](projectSelected.png)

-##New folder
+###Creating a New folder
-Our next step is to create a new folder button.
-A folder is an aggregator of tasks.
+Our next step is to create a "New Folder" button.
+A Folder is an aggregator of Tasks.
 This button is only displayed after a project is selected.
 Let's edit the view:

-**TasksView.html**
+_TasksView.html_
 ```
 <div>
     <div class="list-group" data-field="tasks"></div>